 And, would you believe, David Noble is still tirelessly working to preserve and protect NSW national parks in the Blue Mountains region.
 True story! #NSWParks Legend Status.

-A secret mission by National Park and Wildlife Service firefighters working in partnership with the Rural Fire Service to save the legendary Wollemi Pines from the catastrophic 2019/20 bushfires was a success!
+A secret mission by National Parks and Wildlife Service firefighters working in partnership with the Rural Fire Service to save the legendary Wollemi Pines from the catastrophic 2019/20 bushfires was a success!
 Learn more about this incredible operation.